 Trust is not something you pour water on, stand back and watch it sprout in fifteen minutes.
 It comes from a cultivating a relationships one at a time.

-We don’t create trust on the golf course or at the tapas bar.
+We don’t create trust on the golf course.
 It comes when people SEE our integrity in action not just hear us blather on about it.

 Do you know of any successful person or company who isn’t trusted by their customers?